robkostermans/find-a-room/README.md

 The room-service (...) is a fake serice that randomly sets the availablity of the meetingsroom on page load.

 ## Messy
 Currently the code is not the cleanest en most structured work I did (understatement).
-Maybe I will find some time to restructe it later.
+Maybe I will find some time to restructure it later.